 There are two types of programming languages – low-level and high-level.
 Low-level languages are relatively less advanced and the most understandable languages used by computers to perform different operations.
 These include assembly language and machine language.

-While assembly language deals with direct hardware manipulation and performance issues, a machine language is basically binaries read and executed by a computer.
+While assembly language deals with direct hardware manipulation and performance issues, machine language is basically binaries read and executed by a computer.
 An assembler software converts the assembly language into machine code.
 Low-level programming languages are faster and more memory efficient as compared to their high-level counterparts.

-The second type of programming languages provides a stronger abstraction of details and programming concepts.
+The second type of programming language provides a stronger abstraction of details and programming concepts.
 Such high-level languages can create code that is independent of the computer type.
 Moreover, they are portable, closer to human language, and immensely useful for problem-solving instructions.

 Therefore, many data scientists use high-level programming languages.
 Those aspiring to enter the field may consider specializing in a data science language to start their journey.
 Let us understand the features and advantages of some of these languages.

 Read: Career in data science and its Scope.

 Python is the most widely used data science programming language in the world today.
 It is an open-source, easy-to-use language that has been around since the year 1991.
 This general-purpose and dynamic language is inherently object-oriented.
 It also supports multiple paradigms, from functional to structured and procedural programming.